fbpx

 I created my first ‘Important Documents’ folder more than twenty years ago when we made our first overseas move.

-I never liked the name, and besides, my folder had many more functions from the beginning, so I decided to call it my ‘ID (Important Documents) Folder’.
+I never liked the name, and my folder had, from the beginning, many more functions than just serving me in an emergency.
+That’s why I decided to call it my ‘ID (Important Documents) Folder’.

-to ensure that our important documents were safe while we were moving to our far away new home country:
+I created my first ID Folder many years ago to ensure that our important personal documents were safe while we were moving to our far away new home country:

 • A single folder is easy to carry in hand luggage.
 If the ship with the containers containing all our belongings, including the boxes filled with paperwork, were to sink, we would still have all our important information.